wolfgang-stefani/PID-Controller/README.md

 `steering angle = -tau_p * cte - tau_d * diff_cte`

-* the derivative component countersteers the vehicle and helps not to overshoot the trajectoy
+* the derivative component countersteers the vehicle and helps not to overshoot the trajectoy and oscillate
 * The following graph demonstrates the behaviour of P- and PD-controller.

 <p align="center">